Guernsey-Creative/screenplay-js/README.md

 Have a screenplay written in Fountain and need it converted to an HTML format?
 ScreenplayJS can do just that.

-> ScreenplayJS was written in TypeScript and includes typings by default.

 ## Installation

 ```